MichiganNLP/vlog_action_reason_main_method/README.md

 Follow these steps to train a new model.
 Note you don't have to do this as we provide [a pre-trained model](https://github.com/MichiganNLP/vlog_action_reason_main_method/releases/download/files/epoch.3-step.223_only_model.pt.zip).

-b.
-Prepare the unlabeled data by removing the test data out of all the raw data:
+1. Prepare the unlabeled data by removing the test data out of all the raw data:

   ```bash
   ./scripts/fitb_data_without_test.py \